MilesCranmer/rip2/README.md

 **Force mode.**

-The `-f --force` flag enables non-interactive mode, which skips most prompts and uses default actions:
+The `-f --force` flag enables non-interactive mode, which skips most prompts and automatically uses safe and reasonable behavior:

 - Big files are copied to the graveyard without prompting
 - Files already in the graveyard are permanently deleted without prompting